Tag: 2024 Layout

 For the last three months, Jervis Lyonga has been commuting to Bishop Rogan College, an all-boys school in Cameroon, to volunteer teach the Human Dignity Curriculum (HDC).

-“The trip is only fifteen minutes,” he says modestly, before eventually admitting that “the roads are not the best, given the security challenges . . . and the rainy season . . . but if you’re lucky enough to get a taxi . . .”
-He typically leaves his home around 8am to be on time for his 11am class.
+“The trip is only fifteen minutes,” he says modestly, before eventually admitting that “the roads are not the best, given the security challenges . . . and there’s the rainy season . . . but if you’re lucky enough to get a taxi . . .”
+He typically leaves his home around 8am to be on time to teach the 11am HDC class.

 “I was a little bit shocked,” Jervis admits.
 “But this one question got the class moving.”
 At the end of the lesson the students assigned themselves homework: “They wanted to write about their personal purpose, in reaction to the question of personal importance.”

 In lesson two, there was silence when Jervis read the definition of treating persons as objects aloud: “using persons for personal pleasure or benefit.”
-“They knew what it meant,” he says, “They were real philosophers about it.”
+“They knew what it meant,” he says, “They were real philosophers about it…We discussed questions that tied deeply to their day to day lives.”

 By week five, students would be looking for Jervis in the halls.
-“They were like, where were you?
-When are you coming back to school?
-I said, don’t worry, I told you I’ll be back!
-They loved it.
+“They loved it.
 Every day they were following up, asking questions from the previous lessons.”

 Before leaving for Christmas break, the students received their HDC graduation certificates in a closing ceremony in the school auditorium, attended by teachers and parents.
 If class scheduling permits, the hope is that in the new year, the juniors at Bishop Rogan College will start HDC next.